FelipeDinnouti/NavegacaoReactNative/README.md

 - Home
 - Details
 - Login
+- Register

-The login screen is where the user may insert the default register data (login: admin  password: 123) Home and Details have no real information and exist only as an example.
+The login screen is where the user may insert the default register data (login: admin  password: 123) In the register screen you can setup a new default user (can only have one registered data at a time besides the default admin login.)
+Home and Details have no real information and exist only as an example.
 In the profile screen the user may logout.